Character Athlete Award

 Once a year, OFSAA awards the Character Athlete Award to two recipients (one male, one female) who embody OFSAA’s values of leadership, commitment, equity, respect and sportsmanship.

 The Character Athletes will be profiled in our Bulletin magazine, on our website, and in our Enewsletter.
 They will also receive a $1000 scholarship from Josten's, and a plaque from OFSAA, commemorating this accomplishment.

-To nominate one of your student-athletes for the Character Athlete Award, please fill out the application form and fax or email it to:
+To nominate one of your student-athletes for the Character Athlete Award, please fill out the application form and submit it online.

 Devin Gray, OFSAA Communications Coordinator